elementary-Inc/blog/_posts/2020-07-01-updates-for-june-2020.md

 ## Videos

 Videos should now start up much faster if you have a large video library and have more robust handling for missing or moved library folders.
 Plus, this release includes fixes for loading external subtitles.

-## Code

-We now show a placeholder in the Outline/Symbols plugin when no symbols are found to prevent the sidebar jumping around when switching through different types of code files.
-We also addressed an issue where the folder sidebar layout could become squished and empty, ensuring that the "Open project folder…" button remains visible.

-You can now scroll past the end of a file, making it easy to get a line of code exactly where you feel comfortable with it on screen.
-And we've optimized the way Code saves and loads its window size and position to reduce how often it accesses your disk.

 ## And More